qBioTurin/SIR/ReadME.md

 #### Sensitivity analysis with general transitions

-Let us consider the example of the SIR model where the *Infection* transition is defined as general transition, with the porpoise to varying the *Infection\_rate* constant of the corresponding Mass Action law.
+Let us consider the example of the SIR model where the *Infection* transition is defined as general transition, with the purpose to varying the *Infection\_rate* constant of the corresponding Mass Action law.
 Generally, in order to define the rate of a transition it is required to provide some inputs and, hence, we need to define an R function (in the **functions\_fname** file) which provides all the input parameters necessary to the C++ function.

-Therefore, we have to modify the *Functions\_list* csv as follow in order to associate with the general transition *Infection* the R function, *InfectionValuesGeneration*, which generates the values exploited by the respective function defined in the C++ file, called
+Therefore, we have to modify the *Functions\_list* csv as follows in order to associate with the general transition *Infection* the R function, *InfectionValuesGeneration*, which generates the values exploited by the respective function defined in the C++ file, called